NEMNET - View Employer Profile

 THE CRANBROOK SCHOOLS’ INCLUSION, DIVERSITY, EQUITY, AND ACCESS (IDEA)

-Originally, an All Schools Diversity Committee was formed in August 1994.
-The purpose of this committee was to provide leadership and support through resources and programs that make Cranbrook Schools a welcoming, respectful, safe, and healthy place for all who choose to come here.
+Originally, an All-Schools Diversity Committee was formed in August 1994.
+This committee's purpose was to provide leadership and support through resources and programs that make Cranbrook Schools a welcoming, respectful, safe, and healthy place for all who choose to come here.

-The objectives of the original committee were: (1) to promote ethnic, religious, cultural, gender, socio-economic and racial understanding and respect; (2) to work in collaboration with the Director of Community and Multicultural Programs and Heads of each campus to design and support activity and programs in multicultural education; (3) to support the work of parent organizations in their diversity activities; (4) to encourage parents to share resources and provide support to enhance multicultural education and sensitivity; and (5) to serve as a resource for the community in matters of multicultural concerns and to make recommendations regarding such concerns.
+The objectives of the original committee were: (1) to promote ethnic, religious, cultural, gender, socio-economic and racial understanding and respect; (2) to work in collaboration with the Director of Community and Multicultural Programs (now Director of Inclusion, Diversity, Equity, & Access) and Heads of each campus to design and support activity and programs in multicultural education; (3) to support the work of parent organizations in their diversity activities; (4) to encourage parents to share resources and provide support to enhance multicultural education and sensitivity; and (5) to serve as a resource for the community in matters of multicultural concerns and to make recommendations regarding such concerns.

 This work continues through specific campus energy which includes students, faculty, administration, board, and parent representatives from the entire school community.
 These groups seek diverse membership of people invested in the pursuit of inclusion, diversity, equity, and access that affect the culture and climate of the community.
 All groups work closely with each campus’s leadership team in identifying and developing programs supportive of Cranbrook’s mission.